elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20231101.md

 Identify use case categories that require differentiated set of features

 - Some interesting projects in the area MicroVM
-  - Firecracker, Cata Container (from Intel)
+  - Firecracker, Kata Container (from Intel)
 - Use case Vote
   - Space - XXX
   - Aerospace - XXXXXXXXX